Criminal Justice Studies (Certificate)

 Students will receive a certificate upon successful completion of this program and their coursework will transfer directly into any of our criminal justice programs.

 Just like any employer, we demand the very best from our students each and every day.
-From day one, we expect students to act professionally, come to class prepared to work, and dressed appropriately for a business casual environment.
-This does not mean formal business attire, but it does mean wearing clothing that is appropriate for the professional environment.
 We do not expect students to come through the door knowing everything, which is why we have chosen faculty members who are experts to work with this program and are committed to giving students the assistance they need to realize their potential and succeed.

 As the schedule is very intensive, no unexcused absences are allowed.
 Since academic success is the number one priority for all students who are accepted into the Be Proud program, no students will be excused for sports practices/games or ROTC activities.
 However, upon successful completion of the certificate program and acceptance into either an Associate program or Bachelor program, students certainly may participate in sports, ROTC or any of our many other extracurricular activities.